-Corrective action - The contractor shall thoroughly and accurately address all documented nonconformity issues.
-Corrective action plans shall be communicated in writing directly to the assigned UL Solutions auditor within a mutually acceptable time period.
-The contractor shall assist the UL Solutions auditor to substantiate if corrective actions to resolve nonconformity items are acceptable.
-If major or numerous minor nonconformity items are discovered, as determined by the UL Solutions auditor, a full reaudit will be required.
-If only a limited number of minor nonconformity items are discovered, a partial reaudit or appropriate evidence will be required.
-Acceptance into the program cannot be granted until all nonconformity items are resolved and verified by UL Solutions.
+Corrective Action - The Contractor shall thoroughly and accurately address all documented nonconformity issues.
+Corrective Action plans shall be communicated in writing directly to the assigned UL Auditor within a mutually acceptable time period.
+The Contractor shall assist the UL Auditor to substantiate if Corrective Actions to resolve nonconformity items are acceptable.
+If major or numerous minor nonconformity items are discovered, as determined by the UL Auditor, a full re-audit will be required.
+If only a limited number of minor nonconformity items are discovered, a partial re-audit or appropriate evidence will be required.
+Acceptance into the program cannot be granted until all nonconformity items are resolved and verified by UL.